 chlorpromazineR is an R package to calculate dose equivalents for common oral and injectable antipsychotic medications based on conversion factors from the published literature.
 We do not propose to suggest which conversion factors are appropriate to use, or how to interpret the converted data.
 All users should also refer to the papers from which the conversion factor data originates to determine whether the use of such data is appropriate for their study.

 We hope that this package is of use to scientists who do clinical research involving antipsychotic medications.
 Specifically, the goals of this package are:

 - to improve transparency and consistency in calculating chlorpromazine equivalents,

 - to reduce human error and improve accuracy,

 - and to simplify workflows for large datasets, as from chart reviews of electronic health records.

 For further details and usage, please see the walkthrough vignette.

-This package is in production and not yet suitable for production use.
-We welcome feedback–please contact via [email protected] or file an issue.
+This results from this package should be double checked for accuracy when used in production.
+We welcome feedback–please contact via firstname.lastname@example.org or file an issue.

 The CRAN release version (recommended) can be installed via the command:

 The development version of this package can be installed via the command: